Setnr/carla-driving-simulator/README.md

         front_radar_model.set_attribute('LooseContact_Start', '2.2')
 ```

-All Sensors work as shown in the Carla Documentation and are extended by the previous shown Paramters.
+The faulty sensors are created in accordance with the existing Carla sensors and are extended by the previously shown parameters.

 ### <font color='red'>THIS PROJECT CURRENTLY ONLY SUPPORTS PYTHON, AT THE CURRENT STATE THE SENSOR CAN NOT BE USED IN BLUEPRINTS</font>

-CARLA Simulator - Offical ReadMe
+CARLA Simulator - Official ReadMe
 ===============

 [![Build Status](https://travis-ci.org/carla-simulator/carla.svg?branch=master)](https://travis-ci.org/carla-simulator/carla)